kolevskak/Cookbook2/desserts/desserts.md

 Chill and Serve: Spoon the mousse into serving glasses or bowls and refrigerate for at least 2 hours, or until set.
 Before serving, top with whipped cream and garnish with chocolate shavings or a dusting of cocoa powder, if desired.

+Tiramisu
+Tiramisu is an irresistible Italian dessert made from layers of coffee-soaked ladyfingers, rich mascarpone cream, and a dusting of cocoa powder.
+It’s a perfect balance of coffee, cream, and chocolate, making it a crowd-pleaser for any occasion.

+Ingredients:
+6 large egg yolks
+3/4 cup granulated sugar
+1 1/2 cups mascarpone cheese, softened
+1 1/2 cups heavy cream
+2 teaspoons vanilla extract
+2 cups brewed espresso or strong coffee, cooled
+1/4 cup coffee liqueur (optional, e.g., Kahlúa)
+2 packs of ladyfingers (about 24-30 pieces) Unsweetened cocoa powder, for dusting
+Dark chocolate shavings (optional, for garnish)
+Instructions:
+Make the Cream Mixture: In a large mixing bowl, whisk the egg yolks and sugar together until the mixture is pale and smooth.
+Add the mascarpone cheese and vanilla extract, and continue to whisk until well combined and creamy.

+Whip the Cream: In a separate bowl, beat the heavy cream until stiff peaks form.
+Gently fold the whipped cream into the mascarpone mixture until smooth and well combined.

+Prepare the Coffee Soak: In a shallow dish, combine the brewed espresso (or coffee) with the coffee liqueur (if using).
+Stir to combine.

+Assemble the Tiramisu: Quickly dip each ladyfinger into the coffee mixture for about 1-2 seconds, making sure not to soak them too long.
+Arrange a layer of the soaked ladyfingers at the bottom of a 9x13-inch dish (or individual serving cups if preferred).

+Layer the Cream: Spread half of the mascarpone cream mixture over the ladyfingers.
+Smooth it out into an even layer.

+Repeat the Layers: Add another layer of dipped ladyfingers on top of the cream, followed by the remaining mascarpone mixture.
+Spread the cream evenly over the top.

+Chill and Set: Cover the tiramisu with plastic wrap and refrigerate for at least 4 hours, or preferably overnight.
+This allows the flavors to meld and the dessert to set.

+Garnish and Serve: Before serving, dust the top with a generous layer of unsweetened cocoa powder.
+For extra flair, garnish with dark chocolate shavings or cocoa nibs.